nguyenngochuy91/Ancestral-Blocks-Reconstruction/README.md

                         support either global or local
   ```

 Besides, the users can also provide a filter text file.
 This filter file specifies the species to be included in the reconstruction analysis.
-The reason is that there might be families of species that are over representative.
+The reason is that there might be families of species that are over representative in our genomes directory.
 This will reduce phylogenetic diversity and cause bias in our ancestral reconstruction.
 Hence, it is recomended to run [PDA](http://www.cibiv.at/software/pda/#download) on generated tree before proceeding further steps in our analysis.
 In order to achieve this, the user can follow the following instructions:
-   1. Generate a phylogenetic trees from the genomes directory
+   1. Generate a phylogenetic tree from the genomes directory
    ```bash
    ./create_newick_tree.py -G genomes_directory -o tree_directory -f NONE -r ref_accession
    ```